carlosdelest/elasticsearch/README.md

 > bk build create --pipeline elastic/elasticsearch-serverless-undeploy-dev --branch my-branch --commit b150520767e3
 ```

+### Update an elasticsearch serverless platform dev environment deployment

+To update an existing elasticsearch serverless dev deployment the update-dev buildkite pipeline at https://buildkite.com/elastic/elasticsearch-serverless-udpate-dev can be used.

+The pipeline must be triggered manually and requires an existing ess deployment.

+When invoking manually the `PROJECT_ID` of the deployment to be updated must be passed as environment variable which
+can be configured in the new build buildkite pipeline dialog (https://buildkite.com/elastic/elasticsearch-serverless-udpate-dev#new).

 ### Running end to end tests against a kubernetes based serverless platform dev environment

 We have a set of end to end tests that run against a kubernetes based serverless platform dev environment.